 Director's Message

 We have a rich history of training academic surgeons, which continues today.
-Exploring our residency webpages, you will find detailed information about our fully accredited program and the interview process.
+You will find detailed information about our fully accredited program and the interview process by exploring our residency web pages.
 We are committed to the development of each resident intellectually and professionally.
-In addition to a program that affords early operative experience, we have a dedicated curriculum aimed at providing you with the tools to excel such that you are prepared for the next phase of your career.
-Our graduates are highly sought out upon completion of their residency training, and go on to the most prestigious fellowships in the country.
+In addition to a program that affords early operative experience, we have a dedicated curriculum to provide the tools to excel and prepare you for the next phase of your career.
+Our graduates are highly sought after upon completing their residency training and going on to the most prestigious fellowships in the country.
 We are extremely proud of our program.
-Explore our Surgery webpages to learn more about why candidates seek our highly competitive residency positions.
+Explore our Surgery webpages to learn why candidates seek our highly competitive residency positions.

-We take eight categorical residents per year through The Match, including seven traditional and one designated rural resident, and routinely fill our program within the top 20 of our ranking.
-I would encourage you to spend some time looking through all the features of our program through the website and explore the details of the department through the other sections of our department website.
+We take nine categorical residents annually through The Match, including eight traditional and one designated rural resident, and routinely fill our program within the top 20 of our ranking.
+I would encourage you to spend some time looking through all the features of our program on the website and exploring the details of the department through the other sections of our department website.

-Our rural surgical training opportunity is based at Essentia Health St. Mary's Medical Center in Duluth, MN.
-After completing the first three years in the Twin Cities, residents in the rural track will spend their fourth and fifth year in a structured environment focused on developing the clinical, surgical, and health care management skills needed to practice in a rural setting.
+Our rural surgical training opportunity is at Essentia Health St. Mary's Medical Center in Duluth, MN.
+After completing the first three years in the Twin Cities, residents in the rural track will spend their fourth and fifth years in a structured environment focused on developing the clinical, surgical, and healthcare management skills needed to practice in a rural setting.

-Thank you for exploring our program, and we hope you highly consider us as you prepare for the upcoming interview season.
-Further, if you have specific questions, do not hesitate to contact me, the Program Director, Dr. Melissa Brunsvold, or our General Surgery Program Administrator, Sarah Erickson, JD.
+Thank you for exploring our program, and we hope you will consider us highly as you prepare for the upcoming interview season.
+Further, if you have specific questions, please contact me or our General Surgery Program Administrator, Sarah Erickson, JD.

 Program Director, General Surgery Residency